 Certified Nursing Assistants, also known as CNAs, are a valuable position at healthcare facilities like hospitals and nursing homes.
 They work closely with licensed practical nurses and registered nurses.
 Although they work closely together, CNAs have different functions such as bathing and dressing patients and assisting nurses and other medical staff.
 Working as a CNA can be very rewarding.
 Not only will you assist medical staff with important tasks, but you will also care for people when they are most vulnerable.
-If this position sounds interesting. you may want to look into your available CNA training near you.
-If you are unable to find training locally, you may want to explore the available CNA training online.
+If this position sounds interesting. you may want to look into your available CNA classes near you.
+If you are unable to find a program locally, you may want to explore the available CNA classes online.

 What’s the difference between an online CNA program and standard CNA courses?

-Like many educational programs these days CNAs also have opportunities to take online courses.
-CNA training online is an alternative to local, in-person training.
-This is especially beneficial for those who cannot commit to a full-time or a day-time program due to other obligations such as family, or another job.
-Although there is flexibility with online programs, it is also important to remember that in-person clinical experience is needed.
-CNA certification typically requires at least 75 hours of clinical training that needs to be approved by the state, and well over 100 hours in some states.
+Like many educational programs, these days CNAs also have opportunities to take online courses.
+CNA classes online is an alternative to local, in-person classroom learning.
+Some providers may offer quick 4 week online CNA programs while others may take up to 12 weeks.
+These online or hybrid programs are especially beneficial for those who cannot commit to a full-time or a day-time program due to other obligations such as family, or another job.
+Although there is flexibility with online programs, it is also important to remember that in-person clinical experience is still required as part of online programs.
+There’s no such thing as a 100% online CNA program.
+CNA certification typically requires at least 75 hours of clinical learning that needs to be approved by the state and well over 100 hours in some states.

 Pros of an online CNA course